 The communication established between the SgNB and the UE is protected at the PDCP layer using the SgNB Secondary Cell security context, or SgNB SC security context for short.
-The SgNB SC security context includes S-KgNB, the key used as input to the UP confidentiality algorithm, KSgNB-UP-enc, the key used as the input to the RRC confidentiality algorithm, KSgNB-RRC-enc, the key used as the input for the RRC integrity algorithm, KSgNB-RRC-int, the identifiers of the selected cryptographic algorithms and counters used for replay protection.
-Although the SgNB may support the UP integrity protection algorithmsand the capability of activating the UP integrity protection using the RRC protocol between the UE and the SgNB, the UP integrity protection is not activated.
+The SgNB SC security context includes S-KgNB, the key used as input to the UP confidentiality algorithm, KSgNB-UP-enc, the key used as input to the UP integrity algorithm, KSgNB-UP-int, the key used as the input to the RRC confidentiality algorithm, KSgNB-RRC-enc, the key used as the input for the RRC integrity algorithm, KSgNB-RRC-int, the identifiers of the selected cryptographic algorithms and counters used for replay protection.
 The UE and the SgNB derives the integrity and ciphering keys from the S-KgNB as described in clause A.19, cf. also E.3.4.2.

 ***** NEXT CHANGE *****